Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Detailed summary of the paper

-It is the aim of this paper to study the interplay of the following three subjects: hyperbolic geometry, analysis on metric spaces, and the theory of Dirichlet forms and symmetric Markov processes associated to them.
-We begin this introduction with briefly explaining the paper \cite{BP} which is the starting point of our study and explains the interplay of the first two of the three subjects mentioned above.\\ {\bf Besov spaces.}\ \ \ Let $(Z,\rho)$ be a uniformly perfect compact metric space which carries a doubling measure.
+The paper is based on the interplay of the following three subjects: hyperbolic geometry, analysis on metric spaces, and the theory of Dirichlet forms and symmetric Markov processes associated to them.
+We begin this summary with briefly explaining the paper \cite{BP}, which is the starting point of our study and explains the interplay of the first two of the three subjects mentioned above.\\ {\bf Besov spaces.}\ \ \ Let $(Z,\rho)$ be a uniformly perfect compact metric space which carries a doubling measure.
 In \cite{BP}, the authors introduced a class of {\it Besov spaces} which is canonically associated to a certain conformal structure of $(Z,\rho)$.
-For any metric $\delta$ in the {\it Ahlfors-regular conformal gauge} $J_{AR}(Z,\rho)$ of $(Z,\rho)$, we define a Besov space $(E_{\delta},B_2(\delta))$ on $Z$ by
+For any metric $d$ in the {\it Ahlfors-regular conformal gauge} $J_{AR}(Z,\rho)$ of $(Z,\rho)$, we define a Besov space $(\mathcal{E}^{Z,d},B_2(d))$ on $Z$ by